thsunkid/claude-proxy/README.md

 - `ANTHROPIC_API_KEY`: Your Anthropic API key (required)
 - `PORT`: Server port (optional, defaults to 3001)

+## Limits

+The server is configured to handle JSON payloads up to 50MB in size.
+If you need to adjust this limit, modify the `limit` parameter in `app.use(express.json({limit: '50mb'}))` in server/anthropic-proxy.js.

 ## Usage Examples

 ### cURL Examples